-Mom-To-Be Audrey Roloff Excited To Dress Up Daughter While Jeremy Already Planning To Take The Baby On A Trip
+Mom-To-Be Audrey Roloff Excited To Dress Up Daughter, While Jeremy Already Planning To Take The Baby On A Trip

-Soon-to-be parents Audrey and Jeremy Roloff can’t hide their excitement for their coming baby that both already have plans on what to do once their daughter arrives.
+Soon-to-be parents Audrey and Jeremy Roloff can’t hide their excitement for their coming baby, and both already have plans on what to do once their daughter arrives.

 Audrey shared on social media that she can’t wait to see her daughter and to finally dress her in onesies from her own Always More clothing line.
-According to Inquisitr, the business-minded Audrey recently launched her baby onesie line under her Always More brand.
+According to Inquisitr, the business-minded Audrey recently launched her baby onesie line under her own brand.

 In her Instagram post, Audrey also expressed her nervousness as her “little girl could come at any moment.”
-Audrey is on her 38th week of pregnancy which means she could pop any time soon.
+Audrey is in her 38th week of pregnancy which means that she could go into labor at any time.

 The uncertainty of when exactly baby girl Roloff will arrive has led Audrey to believe that God is telling her that she is not in control.
 According to Audrey, not knowing when the baby will come is a “reminder to surrender and trust God’s timing and plan.”